stanekondrej/cower/README.md

 # cower - **CO**ntainer **W**ak**er**

-I have no idea how one would even set [Wake-on-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN) up.
-So, this is what created.
+I have no idea how one would even set [Wake-on-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN) for containers up.
+So, this is what I created specifically for this purpose - waking containers up remotely.

+One might (quite reasonably) object that there are things like Red Hat's [Cockpit](https://cockpit-project.org/), or that the same thing can be achieved using just SSH.

+One would be correct.

 ## My use case